khorkina/Compare_Articles/replit.md

 ## Overview

-Wiki Truth is a client-side web application that enables users to compare Wikipedia articles across multiple languages using artificial intelligence.
+Wiki Truth is a completely free web application that enables users to compare Wikipedia articles across multiple languages using artificial intelligence.
 The platform is designed with privacy-first principles, storing all user data locally in the browser while revealing how the same topic can be presented differently in various linguistic and cultural contexts, providing insights into cultural biases and narrative variations.
+No subscription or registration required.

 ## System Architecture